indukurirama/NEIGHBOURHOOD-MAP/README.md

 ## HOW TO RUN:

-* Double click the index.html to run the project.
+* Double click the index.html to run the project in your web browser.